 VET students abroad

-Of all VET graduates who obtained their diploma in 2016, 7.6% had completed a study related period abroad.
-Work placements are the most popular form.
+Of all VET graduates who obtained their diploma in 2017, 8% had completed a study related period abroad.

 International work placements

 The top destination countries of outbound VET students doing a registered work placement.
-The top 5 most popular countries are all European.
+Most of them went to a country in the European Economic Area.